Skip to content

 if date_service:

-current_date = date_service() # Calls remote system agent
+current_date = await date_service() # Calls remote system agent

 return f"Hello, {name}!
 Today is {current_date}"